 - Mount direct to my Gigabyte Brix Windows 10 Pro via an EQdir cable (no need for hand controller)

 - Altair GPCAMv2 130M

 - Pegasus Motor Focuser Control Unit lives in this box too.

 - As this is a remotely controlled setup, being placed somewhere in my garden, WiFi strength was a problem for me.
-I don’t currently run a much more preferred solution for connectivity in the form of an Ethernet cable into my garden just yet – because my remote device is a SP3 – it has no Ethernet port.
-To include an Ethernet port on an SP3 you do it via USB to Ethernet hub.
-My USB port is already close to saturation just to handle control and imaging through this single USB port, without it needing to handle LAN traffic too.
 So WiFi was a challenge of where my Router/AP was setup to provide coverage in my home.
-To overcome this, I have put an outdoor TP-Link CPE510 second AP (Access Point) dedicated to my telescope in my garden.
+To overcome this, I have put an outdoor TP-Link CPE510 second AP (Access Point) running in client mode dedicated to my telescope in my garden.
 This connects back into my home LAN and will be discussed in a future blog post on increasing WiFi connectivity to my kit.